How to Generate More Website Traffic

 1. SEO: On-Page, Local, Technical

 The technical side of SEO focuses on the backend of your site and includes elements like page speed, crawling, and indexing.
-Check for and fix broken links and redirects to avoid the dreaded “404” error, create an XML sitemap for your subdomains, set up language meta tags, and add custom H1 and introductions to support the bots who crawl your site for search purposes.
+Check for and fix broken links and redirects to avoid the dreaded "404" error, create an XML sitemap for your subdomains, set up language meta tags, and add custom H1 and introductions to support the bots that crawl your site for search purposes.

 2. Social Media